-I am leading the Chemobots team that comprise 2 PostDoc, 4 PhD students, and 1 intern.
-Our objective is to combine, develop, and evaluate algorithms for exploration of complex physicochemical systems.
-Such systems cannot be simulated in practical times and experiments must thus be performed on the real system – raising a number of interesting challenges.
+I am a PostDoc within the Cronin group.
+I am in charge of the Chemobot Team (4 post-docs, 3 PhD students, 1 Intern).
+We explore how robots and algorithms can become tools for the exploration and discovery of complex physicochemical systems.
 We take inspiration from the field of developmental robotics, with concepts such as goal babbling, intrinsic motivation, and maturational constraint, and apply them to the exploration of complex systems in the real world.

 I defended my thesis titled “Learning from Unlabeled Interaction Frames” on October 24th 2014.
 I pursued my PhD at the INRIA and Ensta-ParisTech Flowers Team where I investigated how to create calibration free interactive systems.
 I was advised by Manuel Lopes and Pierre-Yves Oudeyer.
 I received the ''Prix Le Monde de la Recherche Universitaire'' 2015 for my thesis work.

-I am also a maker and an active member of the Poppy project, an open-source project providing tools to enable the creative exploration of interactive robots for science, education, and art.
-In 2015, we founded an association called "Des Robots En Baskets" to promote robotics as a tool for transdisciplinary education at many levels.
+I am a long time maker and an active member of the Poppy project, an open-source project providing tools to enable the creative exploration of interactive robots for science, education, and art.